Code of Ethics of the Somatic Sex Educators’ Association of Australasia (SSEAA)

 12. CSBs will refrain from the exploitation of professional relationships with our students for personal gain, whether financial, professional, or for research purposes.

 Duties and Obligations Regarding the Preservation of Confidentiality

 13. CSBs will respect, defend, and preserve the privacy of all information gained during instructional sessions.

-14. CSBs will release professional obligations for confidentiality only by written authorization from their students, statutory requirement or court order; a general, nonspecific, or verbal authorization is not sufficient.
+14. CSBs will release professional obligations for confidentiality only by written authorization from their students, statutory requirement or court order or to legal advisors where necessary to respond to a notification/claim; a general, nonspecific, or verbal authorization is not sufficient.

 15. CSBs will preserve the anonymity of students when using information for purposes of teaching, research, and supervision.